Words + Pictures

 Words + Pictures acquired Hock Films, founded by Peabody and Emmy Award-winning director and producer Jonathan Hock, in 2022, as well as Little Room Films, founded by Jason Hehir (director of The Last Dance), in 2023.

 Words + Pictures is currently partnered with NASCAR's Full Speed Entertainment, Peyton Manning's Omaha Productions, and Questlove and Black Thought's Two One Five.

 Words + Pictures is based in SoHo in New York City.

+In January 2026, French media entertainment company Mediawan had entered advanced talks to acquire Words + Pictures including its subsidiary Little Room Films alongside its American global entertainment & production content studio and parent The North Road Company alongside its international division North Road International their scripted & unscripted entertainment production subsidiary Chernin Entertainment, minority investment stakes in Omaha Productions and Two One Five Entertainment, Turkish/American drama production company Karga Seven Pictures, Mexican scripted television studio Perro Azul and its unscripted production operations which were Left/Right, Kinetic Content and 44 Blue Productions from its founder Peter Chernin that would expand Mediawan's American production operations and the planned acquisition of North Road would lead Mediawan's entry into the Turkish and Latin American production operations.

 Filmography

 Words + Pictures has distributed its media across platforms like ESPN, ESPN+, Apple TV+, Max, Hulu, Prime Video, and Netflix.

 Film

 Super/Man: The Christopher Reeve Story

 In co-production with Misfits Entertainment and Passion Pictures, Words + Pictures financed and produced the feature-length documentary Super/Man: The Christopher Reeve Story (2024).
 The documentary follows the life and legacy of actor, activist, director, and author Christopher Reeve.

 Super/Man premiered at Sundance Film Festival in 2023 and was acquired by Warner Bros.
 Discovery for distribution across Warner Bros.
 Pictures, DC Studios, HBO Documentary Films, CNN Films, and the streaming service Max.
 The documentary sold for roughly $15 million.
 In November 2024, it won six Critics' Choice Awards, including Best Documentary Feature.